geoffmunn/utility-scripts/README.md

    * Switching between validators
    * Undelegating from validators
    * Viewing undelegations in progress
- * Staking LUNC with validators
  * Sending LUNC to other addresses
    * Including Osmosis addresses via IBC integration
  * Support for LUNC chain projects
    * BASE token swapping and sending
+ * Voting on governance proposals

 Swapping support includes the following:
  * LUNC to USTC on the columbus-5 chain